Mark your Calendars

 Admission, which includes a light supper, is $10 for members, $15 for non-members and $5 for students.
 Cash only (no eftpos facilities).

-The Levin Folk Music Club meets again Friday 13 September with special guests Erin Manu, Frank John and Rob Greenfield.
+The Levin Folk Music Club meets on Friday 13 December for our last concert of the year – with special guests The Madillionairs.

 Doors open at 7:00 pm and the evening begins at 7:30 pm with a blackboard of performers, where there is an opportunity for musicians to put their name up for an item.
 The guests perform after supper and the drawing of the raffle.